MoonZoon/MoonZoon/docs/development.md

 - Install [Rust Analyzer](https://rust-analyzer.github.io/)
 - The current `.vscode/settings.json`:
-  - (Comment out examples to reduce the amount of operating memory consumed by RA.)
+  - (Most examples are commented out to reduce the amount of operating memory consumed by RA.)

 ```json
 {